pdrwd/READ-ME/README.md

 - 👋 Hi, I’m @pdrwd, a new learner of the code universe!
 - 🏫 I’m brazilian, i study on the Universidade Federal Rural do Semi-Árido (UFERSA)
-- 👨‍💻 I'm on my first period of computer science
+- 👨‍💻 I'm on my third period of computer science
 - 📫 Can contact me by: rllpedro2@gmail.com
 - ✨ I hope u have a nice day!
 <!---